-After making appropriate enquiries, the Trustees have a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, the going concern basis has been adopted in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.
+After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy has adequate resources to continue in operational existence for the foreseeable future.
+For this reason they continue to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in the accounting policies.

-Financial Review
+Financial review

-The key objective of the trust is to provide an excellent education to pupils from the ages of 3 to 11.
+The key objective of the trust is to provide an excellent education to pupils from the ages of 3 - 11.
 The principal source of funding for the Trust is the General Annual Grant (GAG) and other grants that it receives from the Education and Skills Funding Agency (ESFA).
-For the year ended 31 August 2020 the Trust received £7,144,617 (2019: £2,892,636) of GAG and other funding plus £11,249,008 relating to the conversions of the five academies from the local authority (2019: £6,898,890 relating to the conversion of 2 academies).
+For the period ended 31 August 2021 the Trust received £12,455,845 of GAG and other funding.
 A high percentage of this income is spent on wages and salaries and support costs to deliver the Trust's primary objective of the provision of education.
-During the year the Trust spent £7,312,762 (2019: £3,014,733) on expenditure.
-The carry forward for 2019/20 is £585,237 (2019: £226,870) restricted funding and £1,178,245 (2019: £118,324) unrestricted funding.
+During the period the Trust spent £12,394,417 on expenditure.
+The Academy brought forward from 19/20 £585,237 of restricted funds (ignoring LGPS pension valuation) and £1,178,245 of unrestricted funding.
+The carry forward for 20/21 is £1,098,217 restricted funding and £1,257,244 unrestricted funding (ignoring pension funds and restricted fixed assets).

-The trust has used this funding to support the key objectives of the trust and to enable the children to have the best possible teaching within a curriculum enriched with exciting learning experiences and opportunities.
+The Trust has used this funding to support the key objectives of the trust and to enable the children to have the best possible teaching within a curriculum enriched with exciting learning experiences and opportunities.

-The Trust reviewed and updated the Finance Policy in June 2020.
+The Trust reviews and updates its Finance Policy.
 Within the Finance Policy is the Accounting Policy; Bad Debt and Redundant Equipment; Charging and Remission; Competitive Tendering; Fixed Asset Accounting Policy; Investment; Letting Policy; Procurement Policy; RoFR; VAT Policy.

-Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Trust is recognising a significant pension fund deficit of £3,664,000 (2019: £1,003,000).
+Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Trust is recognising a significant pension fund deficit of £5,331,000.
 This does not mean that an immediate liability for this amount crystallises and such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.